 Lay back on a couch, recliner, or in bed on your back.
 Place your baby so their tummy is on yours.

 This can encourage a baby to suckle again.
 Simply use your finger to gently pry their mouth free.

 Wipe Baby Down:

 Using a dampened, warm washcloth, wipe down your baby from head to toe.

 The cool air and stimulation might be enough to wake up your baby.

 Give baby a bath can also help.

 If you notice your baby drifting off, take the time to change them to your other breast.

 Keeping your baby awake while breastfeeding can be a concern for you Mamas.
 I know.
 If none of the tips help you consider seeing your pediatrician to answer your concerns.
 Thank you for stopping by today and do visit again.
-Feel free to comment below.
+Feel free to comment like, and share this post to help someone else. below.
 If you are a new mom or mom to be , accept my gift to you by checking out this link for :

 YOUR ULTIMATE BREASTFEEDING GUIDE